-Properties of pure fluids and mixtures,
+Properties of pure fluids and mixtures, multi phase equilibria, process simulation, software

-Excel / Matlab application example : vapor-liquid-liquid phase envelope
+Application example : vapor-liquid-liquid phase envelope

-Prode Properties can calculate many different types of phase diagrams
+Prode Properties can calculate different types of phase diagrams

 First step: define the stream (components, compositions etc.)

 Properties includes a Stream editor which permits to access all informations (as compositions, operating conditions, models, options) for all streams which you need to define, to access the Stream editor from Excel Properties menu select Edit Properties

 The Stream editor includes several pages, from the first page you can select a stream (Properties can store all the streams required to define a medium size plant) solve a series of flash operations and see the resulting compositions in the different phases, in this page select the stream you wish to define, for example the first.

 In the second page you can define a new composition or modify an existing composition, in this example we define C1 0.7 CO2 0.15 H2S 0.15 as molar fractions